-- Never Found the Body: Between Oblivion and Skyrim, Count Janus Hassildor of Skingrad has been disposed by the Kastav family and the secret that he was a vampire has been outed to the population of Skingrad.
+- Never Found the Body: Between Oblivion and Skyrim, Count Janus Hassildor of Skingrad has been disposed by the Kastav family in a violent coup and the secret that he was a vampire has been outed to the population of Skingrad.
 Although Davon Kastav, the leader of the coup, swore up and down that the vampire count had been vanquished and would not return, he was still unable to present a body to fully ensure anyone that it really was the case.
 As a result, hushed tales of Count Hassildor still haunting the streets of Skingrad at night or plotting his terrible revenge on the city in a dark lair somewhere out in the wilderness are still in frequent rotation amongst the city's inhabitants.

 - Not Quite the Right Thing: At one point, it is possible to found a stray dog out in the wilds around Bruma.
-Upon inspecting the dog, it appears to be appears injured.
+Upon inspecting the dog, it appears to be injured.
 You are then left with the choice to give the dog to Erlus Risula, the innkeeper at Snowstone Rest near the border to Skyrim, who is looking for a new dog to replace his old, deceased one.
-Alternatively, you can return the dog to its original owners, a local affulent family by the name of Jucani, but it appears to be a bad choice, as the injures on the dog strongly imply that they are abusive towards it.
-Actually investigating deeper into the rich family, you find out that the dog belongs to the young boy, Banus Jucani, and its injuries were the result of it an accident from an elderly family member.
+Alternatively, you can return the dog to its original owners, a local affulent family by the name of Jucani, but it appears to be a bad choice, as the injuries on the dog strongly imply that they are abusive towards it.
+Actually investigating deeper into the rich family, you find out that the dog belongs to the young boy, Banus Jucani, and its injuries were the result of an accident caused by an elderly family member.
 So if you did what appeared to be the obviously "good" choice, namely giving the dog to the innkeeper, then congratulations; you robbed a blameless child of his beloved pet and made an enemy of a rich and influential family.

 - Oddball in the Series: Atmora: Expedition to the North is not this in relation to the Elder Scrolls, but it sticks out amongst the other Beyond Skyrim projects, acting more like a large-scale adventure mod — while it has been indicated there will be sidequests, the focus is still heavily on the main quest, and unlike the other projects, you can only travel to Atmora by starting its main quest, and you can only go back to Skyrim by completing it (and once you have, you can't return to Atmora)note .
 Atmora is also stated to have it as a hard requirement that the Greybeards have acknowledged the player character as the Dragonborn, whereas the other projects will be open to the player in any order and at any time they desire.

 - Original Flavour: The project's declared goal is to try to follow the established lore, general writing style and overall look of the Elder Scrolls series as closely as possible.
 A core part of the project's mission statement is also to not make or introduce any significant changes to gameplay, but keep it as close to vanilia as possible.